 Director of Compliance and Quality AssuranceEmail Dawn

 Dawn Walls is the Director of Compliance and Quality Assurance for Healing Bridges, a position in which she has been in since 2016.
 Ms. Walls provides compliance oversight to all of the internal departments as well as establishes credentialing for all licensed providers.
 She has been with the agency since February 1993.
 Before attaining her current role, she held many different positions within the agency.
 She was an Intensive Case Manager from 1993 to 1996 and a Resource Coordination Supervisor & Targeted Case Management Supervisor from 1996 to 2016.
 Walls graduated from the University of Pittsburgh with a Bachelor of Arts degree in Criminal Justice.
-When not working, Walls enjoys spending time with her family and traveling.
+When not working, she enjoys spending time with her family and traveling.

 Katrina Quarles, B.A.